andmos/Blogposts/MarkdownLint.md

 Another smart rule is ensuring language description when writing code blocks.

-If some rules don't fit your style or project, `markdownlint` they can be overrided with a `.markdownlint.json` file:
+If some rules don't fit your style or project, they can be overrided with a `.markdownlint.json` file:

 ```markdown
 {